 - Developments in enterprise bargaining in the retail and fast food sectors have been important to changes in EA coverage.
 Specifically, the Fair Work Commission's (FWC) 2016 decision to terminate the enterprise agreement at Coles Supermarkets for failing its 'Better Off Overall Test' (BOOT) triggered a wave of EA expiries among retail and fast food giants; that accounted for around half of the decline in total current private sector EA coverage since 2013.
 A renegotiated and approved EA has recently been implemented at Coles Supermarkets, leading to a notable bump in overall EA coverage.
 The renegotiation and potential approval of revised EAs at Woolworths, several other major retailers, and some fast food chains will further lift EA coverage in the next couple of years.
 But a best-case scenario where all those expired EAs are renegotiated (and pass the BOOT) would reverse less than half of the EA coverage lost since 2013.
 While significant, that would not offset the broader and lasting decline in coverage observed since 2013; even if all expired retail and fast food EAs are eventually restored, there would still be 350,000 fewer private sector employees enjoying EA coverage than was the case in 2013 (and total employment has increased significantly since then). - Most EAs are negotiated with the active participation of a trade union.
 However, the number of union EAs has declined steadily: with around 2,300 less union EAs approved in 2017 compared with 2013.
 Moreover, measuring the true impact of unions on EA-making is difficult due to the Fair Work Act's relaxed definition of what constitutes a 'union agreement.'
-A union no longer is required to have an active bargaining presence in order to be covered by an agreement (hence constituting that agreement as a 'union agreement').
-This ambiguity has obscured a deeper deterioration in union bargaining capacity that lies behind the formal EA coverage data. - Small EAs covering less than 20 employees experienced the most rapid decline in number of EAs approved since 2013, whereas the loss of a smaller number of large agreements (500+ workers) accounted for the majority of the decline in number of employees covered.
+A union no longer is required to have an active bargaining presence in order to be party to agreements (and thus constituting those agreements as 'union').
+This ambiguity has obscured a deeper deterioration in union bargaining capacity in the enterprise agreement coverage data. - Small EAs covering less than 20 employees experienced the most rapid decline in number of EAs approved since 2013, whereas a small number of large agreements (500+ workers) accounted for the majority of the decline in number of employees covered.
 The typical small-firm EA covers only 7 workers, indicating proportionately high administrative and maintenance burdens for both employers and unions.
 The likelihood of being paid under the terms of an EA increases with firm size; only 5 per cent of employees in firms with fewer than 20 employees are paid according to EAs.
 However, small firms have accounted for a disproportionate share of recent employment growth.
 This is another long-run threat posed to collective bargaining in the private sector.

-1 See Figure 8 below.
+&lt;sup>1 See Figure 8 below.

 We find that the rapid decline in private sector EA coverage reflects a 'perfect storm' of several contributing factors.
 First, many existing agreements are not being renewed when they expire.
-Second, newly-negotiated agreements have fallen dramatically: from almost 5,000 new EAs in 2010 to under 1,000 in 2017.
+Second, newly-negotiated agreements have fallen dramatically: from around 2,000 EAs in 2010 to only 68 in 2017.
 Third, there has been a massive acceleration in EA terminations.
-The combination of fewer renewals, more terminations, and a major decline in new agreements creates a dramatic negative trend for the number of EAs in effect:
+The combination of fewer renewals, more terminations, and almost no new agreements creates a dramatic negative trend for the number of EAs in effect: